Lemonade (album): Singles

 Lemonade consisted of five singles, three of which would become major hits.
 All twelve songs charted on the US Billboard Hot 100.
-"Formation" was released as the album's first single exclusively on Tidal on February 6, 2016, along with its accompanying music video.
+"Formation" was released as the first single exclusively on Tidal on February 6, 2016, along with its accompanying music video.
 The song was part of the set Beyoncé performed the following day at the Super Bowl 50 halftime show.
 "Formation" peaked at number ten on the US Billboard Hot 100.
 The music video for the song was uploaded onto Vevo in December 2016.

 "Sorry" was released as the second single and serviced to rhythmic adult contemporary radio in the United States on May 3, 2016, and its music video was uploaded onto Vevo on June 22, 2016.
 The single debuted and peaked at number eleven on the US Billboard Hot 100.

 "Hold Up" was the third single and was first released to contemporary hit radio stations in Germany and the United Kingdom on May 12, 2016, and was later serviced to radio in the United States on August 16, 2016.
 It debuted and peaked at number thirteen on the US Billboard Hot 100.
 The music video for "Hold Up" was uploaded onto Vevo on September 4, 2016.

 The fourth and fifth singles released were "Freedom" and "All Night", respectively.
 Both became moderate hits with the former (released September 2016) peaking at US number thirty-five, and the latter (released December 2016) peaking at US number thirty-eight.